emurenMRz/simple_tproxy/README.md

 # simple_tproxy

-A simple transparent HTTP proxy.
+This is a simple transparent HTTP proxy.

-Created for analyzing apps that don't support explicit proxies.
+I started to develop it as a transparent proxy to analyze applications that communicate without going through explicit proxies, but now it can be used as an explicit proxy as well.

+At this time, CONNECT method and HTTP/2 and later protocols are not supported.